Resources

 Paris, France (March 2019)

 This is a collection of the resources I’ve found useful since my diagnosis, organized by category.
-One section is specific to my condition, but the others are more general and include articles and tools that may be helpful to anyone preparing for a stem cell transplant.
+One section is specific to my condition, but the others are more general and include articles and tools that may be helpful to anyone preparing for, or recovering from, a stem cell transplant.

 Disclaimer: I’m not affiliated with any of the companies, websites, or authors listed here.
 These are simply the resources I’ve found helpful and wanted to share.